aikaterna/aikaterna-cogs/README.md

 # aikaterna-cogs
 v3 Cogs for Red-DiscordBot by Twentysix26.

+antiphoneclapper - Detects and removes bad GIFs posted in chat that have malformed frames.
+Thanks to Sitryk for all of the code that actually mattered for detection in this cog.
+Config stuff tacked on by me.
+Later iterations will include emoji recognizing and possibly link detection for these bad images.

 away - Originally by Paddo, written for v3 by Axas, final tests by aikaterna.
 Set and unset a user as being "away".

 blurplefy - Make an avatar or an image upload blurple for Discord's 3rd anniversary.